A picture is worth a thousand words: Equivalents

 Despite this modern origin of the popular phrase, the sentiment has been expressed by earlier writers.
 For example, Leonardo da Vinci wrote that a poet would be "overcome by sleep and hunger before [being able to] describe with words what a painter is able to [depict] in an instant."
 The Russian writer Ivan Turgenev wrote in 1861, "The drawing shows me at one glance what might be spread over ten pages in a book."
 The quote is sometimes attributed to Napoleon Bonaparte, who said "A good sketch is better than a long speech" (Un bon croquis vaut mieux qu'un long discours).
 This is sometimes translated today as "A picture is worth a thousand words."

 Similar phrases

 Edsger Dijkstra at the blackboard during a conference at ETH Zurich in 1994.
 In Dijkstra's own words, "A picture may be worth a thousand words, a formula is worth a thousand pictures."

 A scientific formula is worth a thousand pictures

 Computer scientist Edsger Dijkstra once remarked, "A picture may be worth a thousand words, a formula is worth a thousand pictures."

 Spoof

 The phrase has been spoofed by computer scientist John McCarthy, to make the opposite point: "As the Chinese say, 1001 words is worth more than a picture."

+This phrase has also been spoofed from N.A.N.A.E by Captain Gym Z. Quirk, a regular poster, who stated "A picture may be worth a thousand words, but consumes the bandwidth of two thousand" in reference to an observation of file sizes at the time. circa the late 1990's early 2000's.
+That difference in bandwidth has only increased as digital pictures have become of higher resolution with larger file size.